IHT Eligibility Criteria

 Note: Applicant households with income greater than the guidelines may qualify providing they meet certain other requirements and conditions.
 Preference is given to first time homebuyers.

-4. Applicants must have at least one adult in the household who has earnings from employment on MDI equal to or greater than 20% of the area median household income (equal to or greater than $17,000 for a family of four or fewer for 2022).
+- Applicants must have at least one adult in the household who has earnings from employment on MDI equal to or greater than 20% of the area median household income (equal to or greater than $19,780 for 2025).

 IHT applications are processed on a first-come, first-served basis.
 Properties and HOAP funds are available to the next in queue with a complete application.